 China is likely to try to take control of Taiwan this year, 2023.
 Why?
 It would provide a substantial increase to China’s political, economic, and military power.
+[Note that this is not an eschatological prediction, just an evaluation of the current circumstances.]

 1. The U.S. has been preventing China from obtaining cutting edge lithography machines (which make chips) as well as advanced microprocessors (chips used in computers, phones, and military equpment).